smithy-lang/smithy/docs/source/spec/core/type-refinement-traits.rst

         ``content-length`` header must be set.

 Shapes targeted by this trait MAY NOT be used outside of top level operation inputs and operation outputs.
-Additionally, only one member of a structure may target a shape with this trait.
+Additionally, the ``streaming`` trait is *structurally exclusive by target*, meaning only a single member of a structure can target a shape marked as ``streaming``.

 .. tabs::